 ‘The Boy’ is another one of these movies, but instead of treading the familiar generic “paranormal” path, the film brings its own twists and turns to stand out in the overcrowded sub-genre.
 And since the twists in it can often get a little more complex than would expect, you might need some explaining to understand what happens throughout its runtime.
-So read on ahead to get a better hold on what the movie tries to portray.
+So read ahead to get a better hold of what the movie tries to portray.

 Plot Summary

 An American woman named Greta takes up the job of babysitting a young boy in the secluded British town.
 But when she arrives there, it turns out that she is expected to be the nanny of a life-sized porcelain doll.
 For obvious reasons, she does not take her job too seriously and simply assumes that the doll’s “parents” are only using it to cope with the death of their son.
-But soon, she discovers that the doll holds far more secrets than she had initially imagined.
+Soon, however, she discovers that the doll holds far more secrets than she had initially imagined.

 Brahms’ Origins, Explained